clavery/grunt-copy-to/README.md

       {cwd: 'stuffdir/', src: ['**/*'], dest: 'build/'}
     ],
     options: {
+      processContent: function(content, path) {
+          // do something with content or return false to abort copy return content;
+      },
       // array of ignored paths, can be specific files or a glob
       ignore: [
         'stuffdir/**/*.bak',